NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 This is the total of the whole Building and HVAC electric demands.

-#### Facility Net Purchased Electric Power [W]
+#### Facility Total Produced Electric Power [W]

-#### Facility Net Purchased Electric Energy [J]
+#### Facility Total Produced Electric Energy [J]

-These outputs are the net electricity purchased in both Power and Energy units.
-This value can be either positive or negative.
-Positive values are defined as electricity purchased from the utility.
-Negative values are defined as surplus electricity fed back into the grid.
+These outputs are the total generator and photovoltaic electricity produced on-site for the entire model, and they are in both Power and Energy units.
+When the electric power production system includes power conversion devices including DC to AC inverters, AC to DC converters, or transformers, the power conversion losses are included as negative values in these reports.
+When electrical storage is used with on-site production, the electricity put into storage is decremented from production and the electricity removed storage is added to production.
+This means that losses from a round trip through electrical storage decrease on-site electricity production.

 Each ElectricLoadCenter also collects results from the individual generators that are connected to that load center.
+The keywords for these reports are the unique names of ElectricLoadCenter:Distribution objects.
 The output variables available at the ElectricLoadCenter level are:

+* HVAC,Average,Electric Load Center Produced Electric Power [W]
+* HVAC,Sum,Electric Load Center Produced Electric Energy [J]
+* HVAC,Average,Electric Load Center Supplied Electric Power [W]
+* HVAC,Average,Electric Load Center Drawn Electric Power [W]
+* HVAC,Average,Electric Load Center Produced Thermal Rate [W]
+* HVAC,Sum,Electric Load Center Produced Thermal Energy [J]
-HVAC,Average,Electric Load Center Requested Electric Power [W]
+* HVAC,Average,Electric Load Center Requested Electric Power [W]

-HVAC,Average,Electric Load Center Produced Electric Power [W]
+#### Electric Load Center Produced Electric Power [W]

-HVAC,Sum,Electric Load Center Produced Electric Energy [J]
+#### Electric Load Center Produced Electric Energy [J]

+These outputs are the sum of electrical energy and power produced by the generators attached to a particular load center.
+This could be DC or AC depending on the type of buss.
+The power actually delivered by the load center may be adjusted by power conversion losses from an inverter or transformer or by interaction with the any electrical storage.

+#### Electric Load Center Supplied Electric Power [W]

+This output is the power fed from the electric load center into the main distribution panel, in Watts.
+This power is generated or discharged by on site equipment and has been adjusted to account for any power conversion by an inverter and/or transformer on the load center.

+#### Electric Load Center Drawn Electric Power [W]

+This output is the power fed from the main distribution panel into the load center, in Watts.
+This power draw is typically only for charging storage with power from either the grid or another load center.

-HVAC,Average,Electric Load Center Produced Thermal Rate [W]
+#### Electric Load Center Produced Thermal Rate [W]

-HVAC,Sum,Electric Load Center Produced Thermal Energy [J]
+#### Electric Load Center Produced Thermal Energy [J]

+These outputs are the sum of the thermal energy and power produced by the generators attached to a particular load center.
+The keywords for these reports are the unique names of ElectricLoadCenter:Distribution objects.

 #### Electric Load Center Requested Electric Power [W]

-This output variable is the average electric power supply (in watts) requested by the load center from its generators for the time step being reported.
-For the baseload operating scheme, this output variable should equal the sum of the power supply requests for the    available    generators associated with this load center (ref.
+This output variable is the average electric power supply (in watts) requested of the load center by the facility's main distribution panel, for the time step being reported.
+This is used by the load center generator and storage operation control logic when determining how to run the generators and/or storage devices.
+For the baseload generator operating scheme, this output variable should equal the sum of the power supply requests for the available generators associated with this load center (ref.
 ElectricLoadCenter:Generators).
 In other cases, this output could be different from the sum of the power supply requests for the generators associated with this load center.
 For example, a generator might be requested to provide a certain amount of power but can only provide a fraction of the requested amount.
 In this case the load center will detect this shortfall and include it when calculating the power request for the next available generator.
 Therefore, the sum of the power supply requests for the individual generators associated with this load center (ref.
 ElectricLoadCenter:Generators) could be greater than the Electric Load Center Requested Electric Power output variable.

-#### Electric Load Center Produced Electric Power [W]

-#### Electric Load Center Produced Electric Energy [J]

-These outputs are the sum of electrical energy and power produced by the generators attached to a particular load center.
-The keywords for these reports are the unique names of ElectricLoadCenter:Distribution objects.

-#### Electric Load Center Produced Thermal Rate [W]

-#### Electric Load Center Produced Thermal Energy [J]

-These outputs are the sum of the thermal energy and power produced by the generators attached to a particular load center.
-The keywords for these reports are the unique names of ElectricLoadCenter:Distribution objects.

 ### ElectricLoadCenter:Generators